appscode/blog/content/post/appscode-stellar-events-2024/index.md

 ---
-title: AppsCode's Stellar 2024 - A Journey Across the Events of Kubenetes World
+title: AppsCode's Stellar 2024 - A Journey Across the Events of Kubernetes World
 date: "2024-12-24"
 weight: 14
 authors: